offalynne/Input/docs/6.0/Config-Macros.md

 ## Mouse

-`__input_config_external_data()` holds macros that affect how Input treats mouse input.
+`__input_config_mouse()` holds macros that affect how Input treats mouse input.
 This script never needs to be directly called in your code, but the script and the macros it contains must be present in a project for Input to work.

 |Name                               |Typical Value|Purpose                                                                                                                                                             |
 |-----------------------------------|-------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|